 Vicky grew up hearing people say that work is called “work” because it’s…well…WORK (not play)…and that its primary purpose is to provide a paycheck.
 As a result, she chose Accounting as a major so that she could land a stable job post-college with a good 401k program.
 In her 20’s however, Vicky fell in love with entrepreneurship.
 Wanting to make Boston her home, Vicky pushed her interest to help international orphans onto the backburner, deeming that as part of some post-retirement plans.
 She proceeded to start a company in the videogame industry in 2000 (she passed her CEO baton in 2010).
-Seredipitously, she ended up also co-founding a nonprofit helping older orphans find permanent homes, showing Vicky that there’s room for a “business/operations person” to help orphaned children too.
+Serendipitously, she ended up also co-founding a nonprofit helping older orphans find permanent homes, showing Vicky that there’s room for a “business/operations person” to help orphaned children too.
 This offbeat path introduced her to the notion that one’s passion, skill set, and philanthropic interests can intersect…and that there’s room for different personalities, interests, and abilities to make an impact in this world.
-In fact, sustainabile value creation benefits from diversity of all sorts.
+In fact, sustainable value creation benefits from diversity of all sorts.
 As a result, Vicky created Youth CITIES to introduce teens to the concept of entrepreneurship and innovation, and to leverage that in ways to improve the fabric of society.
 Her desire is to reach as many teens as possible…and as many different types of teens as possible…challenging them to think critically, and inspiring them to act innovatively.

 In addition to Youth CITIES, Vicky remains an industry practitioner in the thick of it all.
-She is builidng a learning ecoystem for early education that combines technology, gamification techniques, and live classroom learning in the areas of STEM and second-language learning (inspired by her older son).
-Vicky also serves as Director of Screening for Beacon Angels, a Boston-based angel group that makes investments in the $100,000 to $300,000 range in small fast-growing companies.
+She is building a learning eco-system for early education that combines technology, gamification techniques, and live classroom learning in the areas of STEM and second-language learning (inspired by her older son).
+Vicky is a member for Beacon Angels, a Boston-based angel group that makes investments in the $100,000 to $300,000 range in small fast-growing companies.

 Before discovering her interest in entrepreneurship, Vicky held responsibilities in financial analysis, operations, sales, process engineering, and project management for software development for a variety of small businesses and large corporations.
 Vicky has been volunteering at her church’s 3-7 year old program for over a decade, has recently re-kindled her passion for dancing, and is a lifelong Red Sox fan.
 She resides in Andover with her husband, 2 young boys, and 3 dogs.